StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 ## Overview

-A number of advanced configuration options are available for Agent V2.
+A number of advanced configuration options are available for StackState Agent V2.
 These can be set either in the `stackstate.yaml` configuration file (Linux and Windows) or using environment variables (Docker, Kubernetes and OpenShift).

 ## Blacklist and inclusions